Small farms to subdivision

 Working for the Macarthurs post arrival he undertook a range of tasks on their property in additional to their plants - including herding cattle at Cornish Hills Farm.

+Murray travelled with the Macarthurs to Camden and became a constable at Cowpastures.
+Andrew and Eleanor’s first daughter Christiana Sarah was born 6 April 1820 at Upper Minto.
 Leaving the Macarthurs, he took on various government posts including Overseer of the Government Garden at Parramatta and other activities.
-In developing a range of interests he often worked alongside a new found friend, one James Milsom who became a significant landholder on the North Shore, was of similar age and had also worked on Cornish Hills Farm when he first arrived as a free settler in 1806.
-While Murray lived at various times in Parramatta or Ultimo he became an absentee landholder in present day Beecroft when granted 230 acres - centred on present day Murray Farm Road.
+In developing a range of interests he often worked alongside a new found friend, one James Milsom who became a significant landholder in Pennant Hills, at “Dartford Park” Thornleigh and on the lower North Shore where Milsons Point is named after him, was of similar age and had also worked on Cornish Hills Farm when he first arrived as a free settler in 1806.
+While Murray then lived at various times in Parramatta or Ultimo he became an absentee landholder in present day Beecroft when granted 230 acres - centred on present day Murray Farm Road and on the north by Devlin’s Creek.
 The Crown grant comprised land that Macarthur had earlier surrendered as part of the negotiated arrangements whereby Macarthur acquired land at Camden.

 The Missionary Grants

 In April 1792 a number of grants, each of 100 ac were made to missionaries or medical men.
-The two most easterly of these grants which straddled modern day Pennant Hills Road (and so comprising the north east corner of modern day Beecroft) leading up to present day Thompson’s Corner were to Thomas Hassall and Samuel Marsden.
+The two most easterly of these grants which straddled modern day Pennant Hills Road (and so comprising the north east corner of modern day Beecroft) leading up to present day Thompson’s Corner were to Rowland Hassall and Samuel Marsden.
+A neighbouring grant in what is now West Pennant Hills was to Francis Oakes.
+Also nearby were grants to William Henry and Rev James Clover.

 William Kent Jnr